Dog & Cat Control

 It is an offence if your dog is not wearing its registration disc.

-If your dog has lost their registration disc, you may purchase a replacement for $2 from the Council Office.
+If your dog has lost their registration disc, you may purchase a replacement for $10 from DACO or as the disc is now a 'lifetime' number you may wish to have a metal tag engraved.

 Dog Complaint - Wandering, Barking...

-If you would like to make a complaint about a dog in the Wudinna Council area, please contact Council's Manager Environmental Services.
+If you would like to make a complaint about a dog in the Wudinna Council area, please contact Council Office to complete a Complaint Form.

-If you have lost your dog in the Wudinna District you can either check for impounded dogs by contacting Council's Manager Environmental Services.
+If you have lost your dog in the Wudinna District you can check for impounded dogs by contacting Council.
 Details will be taken of the lost dog and notices displayed where appropriate for a minimum of 3 days.

-If you have found a dog in the Wudinna District contact Council's Manager Environmental Services.
+If you have found a dog in the Wudinna District contact Council.

 If the dog is registered please give details of the registration number.
 If the dog is not registered, notices will be displayed where appropriate for a minimum of three days.
 Council will organise to have the dog picked up.
 If the dog is impounded, the owner (if found) will be charged impoundment fees.
 If the owner is not found within 3 days, the dog may be put-down.